sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/01-why-stats.md

 Your_response_here

+## 5. "Science is a social endeavor."

+**Question**: Discuss what this statement means to you.
+Then, discuss any connections, confusion, and/or questions that you recognize with a SJ ethic and structural perspective?

+Your_response_here

-## 4. Translating the structural approach into TPC
+## 6. Translating the structural approach into TPC

-**Question**: After considering all three of these texts -- their exigencies, propositions, and methods -- translate Mullaly's broader definition of the *structural approach* and Moreau's *practice methods* in social work into our domain of TPC by putting them into conversation with Lindgren, Gerdes, and Lawrence's SJ ethic and Graham et al's statistical genre analysis.
-In other words, develop a TPC structural perspective and set of practices that translates Moreau's 5 practices.
-Finally, add one new practice approach specific to TPC.
+**Question**: After considering all of these texts -- their exigencies, propositions, and methods -- translate Mullaly's broader definition of the *structural approach* and Moreau's *practice methods* in social work into the domain of TPC or humanist domain of work by putting them into conversation with Lindgren, Gerdes, and Lawrence's SJ ethic and Graham et al's statistical genre analysis.
+In other words, begin to develop your own structural perspective and set of practices that translates Moreau's 5 practices.
+Finally, add one new practice approach specific to TPC/your domain.

 Your_response_here